Ä¢¹½ÊÓÆµ

 Occupations and Workforce

-Delta Junction is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Delta Junction is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Delta Junction is a city of service providers, professionals, and construction workers and builders.
 There are especially a lot of people living in Delta Junction who work in maintenance occupations (14.23%), management occupations (12.25%), and office and administrative support (8.10%).

 Also of interest is that Delta Junction has more people living here who work in computers and math than 95% of the places in the US.